mcmxciillan/cheezyio/README.md

 - Share results to facebook and twitter
 - Party rooms - share link with friends to invite them to join
 - Banner ad on login screen
-- Ads on a client's x time going to the login screen
+- Pop up ads on a client's x time going to the login screen
 - Create a

 Art ToDo:
 - Background